What Are the Common Issues That Delay IRCC Processing?

 First, try resetting your password.
 If that doesn't work, contact IRCC technical support.
 Keep your Application Number and personal information handy.
 You can also submit a web form through the IRCC website to request application status updates if you cannot access your online account.

-Getting Expert Help With Your IRCC Application
+Where Can You Get Expert Help With Your IRCC Application?

 Navigating IRCC processing can be complex, especially when dealing with document requests, extended timelines, or unusual circumstances.
 The IRCC log in portal gives you visibility into your application status, but it doesn't explain what delays mean or how to address them.